 For years, Indonesia’s aviation record was so poor that Western nations blacklisted the country’s carriers.
 But both the United States and European Union have since lifted their bans on Indonesian airlines.

-On Wednesday, Transportation Minister Budi Karya Sumadi said that the government would evaluate the safety systems of low-cost carriers in Indonesia.
+On Thursday, Transportation Minister Budi Karya Sumadi said that the licenses of four Lion Air personnel had been suspended, including that of the company’s director of maintenance and engineering and the fleet maintenance manager.
+A day earlier, Budi said the government was evaluating the safety systems of low-cost carriers in Indonesia.

 “Low-cost carriers are a necessity,” he said.
 “It’s not that low-cost carriers are in the wrong, it’s that we want to increase their safety.”